caio-davi/qualify/ECEN_350/exercises/chapter1.md

 P3 = 4/ 2.2 = 1.82

-Thereforem P2 has the highest performance expressed in instructions per second.
+Therefore, P2 has the highest performance expressed in instructions per second.

 **b.**